Joystream/joystream/README.md

 ### OKR types

-The OKRs can be classified into two separate families of types, first
+The OKRs can be classified into two separate families of types, first:

 - **Project OKRs**: Project OKRs can run over multiple years and are graded very rarely.
 They contain the root objectives that require no deeper justification.
 Every other objective must be justified directly, or indirectly through another key result, by virtue of its relevance to the project OKRs.
 The current set of such OKRs can be found [below](#project-okrs).